Ahsan Ali Syed

 Ahsan Ali Syed (born 23 April 1973) is an Indian businessman.
 He is the founder of Western Gulf Advisory, estimated to be worth approximately 8 billion pounds.
-He is the owner of Racing de Santander football club in Spain.

 Career

 Syed is the founder of Western Gulf Advisory.

 Controversies

-Syed has received negative publicity owing to being involved in various scams and rumours of unpaid taxes in the UK.
+Syed has been accused of being involved in various scams and rumours of unpaid taxes in the UK.
 In Australia and New Zealand he has been linked to a scam whereby businesses paid upfront for loans which never materialised.